OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Add-in-SSO-NAA-Fallback/README.md

 ## Key parts of this sample

-The `src/taskpane/authConfig.ts` file contains the MSAL code for configuring and using NAA.
+The `src/taskpane/msalAuth.ts` file contains the MSAL code for configuring and using NAA.
 It contains a class named AccountManager which manages getting user account and token information.

 - The `initialize` function is called from Office.onReady to configure and intitialize MSAL to use NAA.
-- The `ssoGetToken` function gets an access token for the signed in user to call Microsoft Graph APIs.
+- The `ssoGetAccessToken` function gets an access token for the signed in user to call Microsoft Graph APIs.
-- The `ssoGetUserIdentity` function gets the account information of the signed in user.
-This can be used to get user details such as name and email.

 The `src/taskpane/taskpane.ts` file contains code that runs when the user chooses buttons in the task pane.
 They use the AccountManager class to get tokens or user information depending on which button is chosen.

+The `src/taskpane/authHelper.ts` file contains code that uses msal-browser 3.x for auth when it is supported through dynamic load, or falls back to dialog API if needed.

+The `src/taskpane/fallback/fallbackauthdialoginternetexplorer.ts` file contains dialog API fallback code that runs when internet explorer is being used, since it cannot use `@azure/msal-browser` 3.x.

 The `src/taskpane/msgraph-helper.ts` file contains code to construct and make a REST call to the Microsoft Graph API.